cs311-EPFL-StepQuest/prd/template/6-non_functional_requirements.md

 ## Security, privacy, and data retention policies

-*Which are the applicable laws and regulations?*

-*What are your internal policies?*

-*Which privacy features do you need from the phone?*

 We will be working with very sensitive data about location and health so we will have to comply to different laws linked to the protection of data.

 In Switzerland :